owaisjamal/neur-test/README.md

 # Neurony code test assignment

+## Setting UP

+Need to install some libraries before starting the project

+npm install vue-axios axios
+npm install vue-toastification
+php artisan migrate

+Note: Do update the gmail password for sending emails in env

 ## Description

 In this test assignment we have prepared a hiring platform where job seekers (candidates) can be found and get contacted and hired by companies' hiring managers.